Environmental Due Diligence Services

 Our various environmental site assessment studies range in scope, from performing ASTM Environmental Transaction Screens to full ASTM/AAI Phase I Environmental Site Assessments.
 In addition, expert opinion and recommendations can be given on prior environmental reports performed by other environmental professionals.
 Sites assessed have ranged from mixed use commercial office buildings and motels to gasoline service stations and hazardous waste processing facilities.

-Our projects are ASTM Standard E1527-13 and E1528-14 compliant!
+Our projects are ASTM Standard E1527-21 and E1528-22 compliant!
 Basics investigations follow relevant protocols set forth by the U.S. EPA‘s All Appropriate Inquiry (AAI) Rule 40 CFR Part 312.

 A completed Basics Environmental Site Assessment (ESA) that does not yield a Recognized Environmental Condition (REC) may qualify the individual on the property’s title for an “Innocent Landowners Defense,” meeting criteria set forth in CERCLA §101(40).